top of page

 Legacy RBAC Admin Tool: A Bottleneck for Productivity and Security

 Our legacy role-based access control (RBAC) admin tool served as a significant roadblock to both productivity and security.
-Limited in its ability to adapt to evolving organizational structures, feature sets, and responsibilities, it lacked transparency regarding permission distribution, usage, logging, and new user onboarding processes.
+Limited in its ability to adapt to evolving organizational structures, feature sets, and responsibilities, it lacked transparency regarding permission distribution, usage, logging, and onboarding for new internal users.

-Maintaining user permissions became an endless task for a single point of contact, often resorting to ambiguous interpretations of roles and overly generous access grants due to the original system's rigidity.
-This tool also created substantial security challenges, with comprehensive security audits taking between two and five business days for completion – and even then, with questionable accuracy.
+Maintaining individual user permissions became an endless task for a single point of contact, often resorting to ambiguous interpretations of roles and overly generous access grants due to the original system's rigidity.
+This tool created substantial security challenges, with comprehensive security audits taking between two and five business days to complete – and even then, with questionable accuracy.

 Reimagining Access Control: A Multifaceted Approach

-Recognizing the necessity for a robust, dynamic, and intuitive solution, I tackled revitalizing our RBAC system.
-Through collaboration with our security team, we established a set of guiding principles for the new system:
+Recognizing the necessity for a robust, dynamic, and intuitive solution, I tackled revitalizing our RBAC system and underlying permissions service.
+Through collaboration with our security team, data protection department and engineers, we established a set of guiding principles for the new system:

 • Principle of Least Privilege: Granting access solely to tools necessary for individual job duties, ensuring minimal exposure.